Updating and Testing ibek-support#

 By default the generated files are written to the runtime output folder (/epics/runtime); pass -o <folder> to write them somewhere else, for example -o . to write into the current directory.

-If your IOC instance is split across more than one entity file (for example a base config/ioc.yaml plus a services-repo config/runtime.yaml), use generate2, which takes the config folder and discovers both files:
+If your IOC instance is split across more than one entity file (for example config/ioc.yaml plus extra entity YAML vendored into config/ with ibek pattern add), use generate2, which takes the config folder and discovers all of them:

 ibek runtime generate2 config --definitions ../../../ibek-support/*/*ibek.support.yaml